Nifedipine Extended-Release TabletsPronunciation

 Some antihypertensive drugs have smaller blood pressure effects (as monotherapy) in black patients, and many antihypertensive drugs have additional approved indications and effects (e.g., on angina, heart failure, or diabetic kidney disease).
 These considerations may guide selection of therapy.

-Nifedipine Extended-release Tablet may be used alone or in combination with other antihypertensive agents.
+Nifedipine Extended-Release Tablets may be used alone or in combination with other antihypertensive agents.

 The following information should be taken into account in those patients who are being treated for hypertension as well as angina: